 In 2004, the Board of Trustees began negotiations with the New York State Office of Parks, Recreation and Historic Preservation to purchase the grounds of the estate.
 In March 2006, the State of New York cleared $1.4 million of debt and left Sonnenberg $1.8 million in the Natural Heritage Trust for future renovations.
 In 2010-2012, that money and a Save America’s Treasures Grant restored the veranda, belvedere and the pergola in Sonnenberg’s Old-Fashioned Garden.
 The non-profit organization now operates under a five-year agreement with state parks.
 This agreement is currently in its second cycle to date.

-Sonnenberg Gardens and Mansion State Historic Park preserves, promotes and interprets the life, times, and legacy of Canandaigua’s Thompson Family Victorian Estate.
+Sonnenberg Gardens and Mansion preserves the living collection of nine historic gardens plus interprets and promotes the life, times and legacy of Canandaigua’s Thompson family estate.

 Sonnenberg Gardens and Mansion will be a recognized destination in the Finger Lakes Region providing year-round quality visitor experiences and programs central to the cultural and economic strength of Canandaigua.